zlice/fallout3_speed_disect/README.md

 Going through QL wasn't leading anywhere.
 Stepping a single instruction could give another thread the OK to run, and debugging threads is hell.
-FO3 is fairly large, too large to be able to collect all information on threads, or pause them and step through each.
+FO3 is fairly large - too large to be able to collect all information on threads, or pause them and step through each.
 Plus these were relying on each other for memory addresses, allocation and probably just signaling - trying to do anything fancy only brought crahses.